marcojonker/data-elevator/README.md

 # CUSTOM STUFF #

-All the custom can be implemented in '<working-dir>/elevator.js'.
+All the custom stuff can be implemented in '<working-dir>/elevator.js'.

 ```
 #!javascript